Optimized variance estimation under interference and complex experimental designs: Estimating Variance Bounds

 The corollary suggests that a useful heuristic to improve precision of the variance bound estimator is to make $\pnorm{2}{\boundM}^2$ small.
 A way to achieve this is to use the Frobenius norm as the objective in \optprocedure{}, as discussed in Section~\ref{sec:norm-objectives}.
-This will not ensure consistency, as they may be no valid bound with sufficiently small norm, but it will obviously ensure that $\pnorm{2}{\boundM}^2$ is as small as possible.
-In cases where the potential outcomes are not bounded, one should consider using a Schatten $p$-norm for some $p > 2$, to account for the fact that $\pnorm{\infty}{\parav}$ might not be well-controlled.
+This will not ensure consistency, as there may be no valid bound with sufficiently small norm.
+In cases where the potential outcomes are not bounded, experimenters should consider using a Schatten $p$-norm for some $p > 2$ to account for the fact that $\pnorm{\infty}{\parav}$ might not be well-controlled.

-\subsection{Accuracy with respect to the true variance}
+\subsection{Accuracy With Respect to the True Variance}

 The previous subsection considered the precision of the variance bound estimator with respect to the variance bound itself.
-This does not account for the fact that the variance bound potentially could be very conservative, in which case the variance bound estimator would give a misleading picture of the precision of the point estimator.
+This does not account for the fact that the variance bound potentially could be very conservative, in which case the variance bound estimator would give a misleading picture of the precision of the point estimator even if itself is precise.
 We can address this using a composite objective, as discussed in Section~\ref{sec:composite-obj}.

 Consider the normalized mean square error of the variance bound estimator $\varbfest{\parav}$ with respect to the true variance $\Var{\est}$.
 Using the usual bias--variance decomposition, we can write the error as